by _People:Cornelius, Vernon

-Fullerton Square, located in the Downtown Core of the Central Region, was named in honour of Robert Fullerton, the first governor of the Straits Settlements who served from 1826 to 1830.1 The former site of one of Singapore’s earliest fortifications, Fullerton Square is today a busy thoroughfare leading to the business hub of Raffles Place.2
+Fullerton Square, located in the Downtown Core of the Central Region, was named in honour of Robert Fullerton, the first governor of the Straits Settlements(1826–30).1 The former site of one of Singapore’s earliest fortifications, today Fullerton Square is a busy thoroughfare leading to the commercial centre, Raffles Place.2

 Fort Fullerton used to stand on the site that is known today as Fullerton Square.
 The fort with the Artillery Barracks, a house for officers and barracks for soldiers was built in 1829 to defend the town of Singapore located at the mouth of the Singapore River.
 On Battery Point, where Fort Fullerton stood, 68-pounder guns guarded the river entrance.
 In 1859, the fort was enlarged nearly three times its original size at a cost of $840,000.
 The fort was demolished on 11 June 1873.
 In 1879, the Exchange Building was established on the same spot where the fort once stood, before being replaced by Fullerton Building in 1928.3

 The Hongkong and Shanghai Banking Corporation acquired the site at the junction of Collyer Quay and Fullerton Square in 1890, and erected their first building there in 1892.
 It was demolished and replaced in 1925 by a new building.
-This second building was demolished to make way for the present building erected in 1982.6
+This second building was demolished to make way for the present building completed in 1982.6

 Fullerton Building was for years the General Post Office as well as home to other government offices such as the Inland Revenue Department and the Singapore Chamber of Commerce.7 Developer Sino Land acquired Fullerton Building in 1997.
-A $400-million facelift transformed Fullerton Building to what is known today as Fullerton Hotel.8 The Fullerton Hotel, which was officially opened by former Prime Minister Goh Chok Tong on 1 January 2001, was gazetted as a national monument on 7 December 2015.9
+A S$400-million facelift transformed Fullerton Building to what is known today as Fullerton Hotel.8 The Fullerton Hotel, which was officially opened by former Prime Minister Goh Chok Tong on 1 January 2001, was gazetted as a national monument on 7 December 2015.9

-The information in this article is valid as at 1999 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as at 2018 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.